Luke Ayling: 2020–2024

+Middlesbrough

+In January 2024, Ayling joined Championship club Middlesbrough on loan for the remainder of the 2023–24 season.
+He made 19 appearances and contributed eight assists during his loan spell.
+On 27 May 2024, it was confirmed that he would sign for Middlesbrough on a permanent deal; and subsequently, he signed a two-year contract.

 Style of play

 Ayling plays as a right-back but can also play as a centre-back or as a defensive midfielder.
 Former Guardian sports writer Steve Claridge lauded Ayling for his "reading of the game, communications skills, organisation skills, aerial prowess, two footedness and use of the ball" in his scouting reports column.
-Ayling was praised for his defensive work which gave Leeds United a solid start to the 2017–18 season.

 Personal life

 In August 2019, Ayling was one of the main stars of the Leeds United documentary Take Us Home on Amazon Prime, featuring in several episodes.
 The documentary was narrated by Academy Award winning actor and Leeds fan Russell Crowe.

 Ayling has one daughter, Maisie, who was born in March 2017.
 On 9 June 2021, he married his wife Poppy, with singer-songwriter Ellie Goulding performing at the ceremony.

-Ayling has the nickname "Bill", and is often referred to as such by Leeds players and fans.
+Ayling has the nickname "Bill", which was given to him during his time in Arsenal, when Luke Freeman was in the squad in the midst, and to avoid confusion with the name Luke, he adopted the nickname.
+He is often referred to as "Bill" by Leeds players and fans.
 He speaks with a stammer.

+His uncle is Ray Lewington, and his cousin is Ray's son Dean Lewington.